 The other difference is that though the Lord is called Narasimha, He does not have the face of a Lion.
 Such form of Narasimha is known as Prahaladha Varada, Lord who protected Prahaladha from the cruelties of his demon father Hiranya.
 It is also the belief of devotees that Perumal in this form would consider their prayers with all sympathy.

 The temple is located at the Boothathar corner at the left side corner of Nellaiyappar temple.
 In this tower like temple Sangili boothathar is present in three tiers.
 The card festival of Nellaiyar used to start after breaking coconut and getting permission from Boothathar only.

 Sri Kariamanicka Perumal Temple

-The temple is located at about a km South-West of Nellaiyappar temple
+The temple is located under 1/2 km South-West of Nellaiyappar temple

 Thachanallur is located 3 kms North of the Nellaiyappar temple

 Don’t be confused with the main temple which is in the town

 Located near Mehalingapuram, this is one of the rare temples of Vinayagar with a 5 tier Rajagopuram.
 The temple is massive in size with huge compound walls.
 Uchishta Ganapathy is one of 32 forms of Vinayagar in a posture of embracing a woman with His Trunk on the naval of a woman.
 This is rare when Vinayagar is said to be a brahmachari.
 Devotees believe that worshipping Ganapthi in this form will reward them with a child of great characters.

 Vannarapettai is just the adjacent area to the railway junction